icons8/lunacy-docs/docs/tools.md

 To view and manage comments available in a document, click the Comment tool or press `C`.
 This enables the comment mode:

-* The comments available on current page show up on the canvas.
+* The comments available on the current page show up on the canvas.
 * The Inspector gets replaced with the **Comments** panel.
 It shows all the comments available in the document.
-There you can filter comments by their status (resolved/all).
+There you can filter comments by their status (unresolved/all).
 To quickly jump to a comment, click it in the **Comments** panel.

 {:.is-big}